ritikaupadhyay/portfolio_site/ritikaupadhyay.github.io/content/home/about.md

 <i class="fas fa-code-branch"></i> Experienced with using statistical models and ML algorithms to solve real-world problems, and building dashboards to report context-driven insights from data to
 help businesses answer questions and make decisions.<br/>

-<i class="fas fa-code-branch"></i> At ease with managing multiple responsibilties in a fast-paced environment.<br/>
+<i class="fas fa-code-branch"></i> At ease with managing multiple responsibilities in a fast-paced environment.<br/>

-<i class="fas fa-code-branch"></i> Demonstrated success partnering cross functionally and presenting to all levels of leadership.<br/>
+<i class="fas fa-code-branch"></i> Demonstrated success partnering cross-functionally and presenting to all levels of leadership.<br/>

 I'm actively looking for data science positions where I can leverage my skills.